rozek/banglejs-2-simple-clock-hands/README.md

 # banglejs-2-simple-clock-hands #

-draws simple hands for an analog clock
+draws simple hands for an analog clock on a Bangle.js 2

 This module draws some very simple hands for an analog clock running on a [Bangle.js 2](https://www.espruino.com/Bangle.js2).